-A Plymouth University researcher who specialises in the development and assessment of new antibiotics and antimicrobials is using engineered 3D tissue created by a colleague to replace the need for the use of animals.
+A University of Plymouth researcher who specialises in the development and assessment of new antibiotics and antimicrobials is using engineered 3D tissue created by a colleague to replace the need for the use of animals.

 Dr. Vehid Salih has developed 3D cultures for the creation of ‘artificial’ tissues which mimic living cells and which can be created over and over again for use in a wide range of research – from oral cancer to the development of new antibiotics and a better understanding of how antibiotic resistance develops.